Lumb3/Extended_Research_Paper/README.md

 ### 📚 Citations

 **APA:**
 Ariunbold, E. (2024, February 17).
 How accurate is the integration of biomarker and machine-learning classification algorithms in detecting Parkinson’s disease through voice? (*IB Extended Essay*.
 International School of Olonlog Academy).
+Github.
 Supervised by A.Tuvshin https://github.com/Lumb3/Extended_Research_Paper

 **Chicago:**
 Ariunbold, E. How accurate is the integration of biomarker and machine-learning classification algorithms in detecting Parkinson’s disease through voice? *IB Extended Essay*.
-International School of Olonlog Academy, February 17, 2024. https://github.com/Lumb3/Extended_Research_Paper
+International School of Olonlog Academy, February 17, 2024.
+Github. https://github.com/Lumb3/Extended_Research_Paper

 **MLA:**
 Ariunbold, E. How Accurate Is the Integration of Biomarker and Machine-Learning Classification Algorithms in Detecting Parkinson’s Disease through Voice?
 IB Extended Essay, International School of Olonlog Academy, 17 Feb.
 2024.
 Supervised by A. Tuvshin.
 GitHub, https://github.com/Lumb3/Extended_Research_Paper